LobbyRokie/cv/index.md

 ## 💼 EXPERIENCE
 **SENIOR BUSINESS SYSTEMS ANALYST @ [UC Santa Barbara](https://www.ucsb.edu/)** <br>
 Business & Financial Planning Team _(Sep 2019 - Present)_
-* **Business Intelligence:** Revolutionized, automated, and streamlined reporting processes by establishing new robust, sustainable, and scalable reporting systems that served 5 business units and 30+ end users consist of AVC, CFO, directors, managers, and analysts across finance, admin, HR, and operations, which reduced report preparation time from 20 to 5 hours per week with real-time reporting and on-demand services.
+* **Business Intelligence:** Revolutionized, automated, and streamlined reporting process by establishing new robust, sustainable, and scalable BI systems that served 5 business units and 30+ end users, including Associate Vice Chancellor and analysts, and reduced report preparation time from 20 to 5 hours per week with real-time reporting and on-demand services.
 * **BI Reporting:** Developed and maintained Power BI reports and services that are extensively supported with Data Modeling, Data Flows, Role Level Security, Gateway, Power Query M Language, JSON, DAX, Calculated Measures, Drillthrough, and Direct Query across 20+ workspaces and apps.
 * **UI Development:** Designed and built an in-house front-end interface program with MS Access DB to add, edit, and delete records with customized functions, bound/unbound controls, VBA, macros, nested forms that are linked to SQL back-end on 100+ tables and views.
 * **QA Testing:** Provided operational supports to troubleshoot, analyze, identify, document, and report FIDO (an in-house app with SOAP, REST APIs that validated and transferred data between the department and the UCSB central system) issues across SBX, TST, UAT, and PRD environments.